lupyuen/AWSIOT/README.md

 0. Allow users to set WiFi password from Windows by running /boot/set_wifi_password_from_windows.
 We should check at startup whether there is a pending update to the WiFi config.

    ```
-   sudo crontab -e
+   crontab -e
    ```
    Add these lines:
    ```
-   # At every reboot, check whether there are pending updates to the wifi config set by set_wifi_password
+# At every reboot, check whether there are pending updates to the wifi config set by set_wifi_password.
 @reboot /home/pi/WiFi/check_wifi_updates.sh
    ```